UPE

 Project duration: 10.2022 – 09.2025

-Partners: Prof. Dr. Markus Reinke & Rebekka Honecker; Hochschule für angewandte Wissenschaften Weihenstephan-Triesdorf (HSWT); Team: Niclas Hoegel, Rebeekka Honecker, Julia Schmack, Susanne Raum, Markus Reinke, Monika Egerer.
+Partners: Prof. Dr. Markus Reinke & Rebekka Honecker; Hochschule für angewandte Wissenschaften Weihenstephan-Triesdorf (HSWT); Team: Niclas Hoegel, Rebeekka Honecker, Susanne Raum, Markus Reinke, Monika Egerer.

 Funding: Bayerisches Staatsministerium für Ernährung, Landwirtschaft und Forsten